Chorus: a Programming Framework for Building Scalable Differential Privacy Mechanisms: Mechanism Development with

 \subsection{Sample \& Aggregate}

 The Sample \& Aggregate~\cite{nissim2007smooth,smith2011privacy} mechanism works for all statistical estimators, but does not support joins.
-Sample \& Aggregate has been implemented in GUPT~\cite{mohan2012gupt}, a standalone data processing engine that operates on Python programs, but has never been integrated into a practical database.
+Sample \& Aggregate has been implemented in GUPT~\cite{mohan2012gupt}, a standalone data processing engine that operates on Python programs, but has never been integrated with a high-performance DBMS.
 As defined by Smith~\cite{smith2011privacy}, the mechanism has three steps: